kimjev-webdev/webdevination/README.md

 ![](assets/images/navfull.webp)

-The navbar was created from a [boilerplate](https://getbootstrap.com/docs/4.0/components/navbar/) copied from Bootstrap 5 and then customized.
+The navbar can be found on all pages apart from the landing page It was created from a [boilerplate](https://getbootstrap.com/docs/4.0/components/navbar/) copied from Bootstrap 5 and then customized.

 <img style="margin: 20px;" align="right" width="400px" height="auto" src="assets/images/navcollapse.webp">